- Roku devices can connect to mobile hotspots, and the process is straightforward for both iPhone and Android devices.

-What Do I Do If My Roku Won’t Connect to My Hotspot?
+What to Do If My Roku Won’t Connect to My Hotspot?

 It’s frustrating when your Roku can’t seem to connect to your hotspot.
 You’ve followed all the right steps repeatedly, but something doesn’t seem to work.

-If you continuously get an error message or can’t access Roku services while on your hotspot, we’ve got solutions.
+If you continuously get an error message or can’t access Roku services while on your hotspot, I’ve got solutions.

 #1 Reset Network Settings on Your Roku and iPhone

-Go to “Personal Hotspot or Settings” next, tap “Personal Hotspot,” and look for the option that allows you to change your password there.
+Go to the hotspot’s settings on your smartphone and look for the option that allows you to change the password.